Procedural Generation of 3D Maps with Snappable Meshes: Abstract

 \section{Abstract}

 In this paper we present a technique for procedurally generating 3D maps using a set of premade meshes which snap together based on designer-specified visual constraints.
 The proposed approach avoids size and layout limitations, offering the designer control over the look and feel of the generated maps, as well as immediate feedback on a given map's navigability.
 A prototype implementation of the method, developed in the Unity game engine, is discussed, and a number of case studies are analyzed.
-These include a multiplayer game where the method was used, together with a number of illustrative examples which highlight various parameterizations and generation methods.
-We argue that the technique is designer-friendly and can be used as a map composition method and/or as a prototyping system in 3D level design, opening the door for quality map and level creation in a fraction of the time of a fully human-based approach.
+These include a multiplayer game where the method was used, together with a number of illustrative examples which highlight various parameterizations and piece selection methods.
+The technique can be used as a designer-centric map composition method and/or as a prototyping system in 3D level design, opening the door for quality map and level creation in a fraction of the time of a fully human-based approach.